ericksonl/DailyJournal/README.md

 ## Features

 * **Encryption at Rest:** All messages added to your journal are encrypted using AES encryption, ensuring that your entries remain confidential and secure.
-* **Password Protection:** Each entry is password protected using the user's chosen password, adding an extra layer of security to your personal writings.
-* **Secure Password Storage:** Passwords are securely hashed using salt and bcrypt, preventing unauthorized access to your journal.
 * **Past Journal Entry Lookup:** Easily browse and revisit your past journal entries, providing a valuable reference to reflect on your personal growth and experiences.
-* **Entry Sharing:** Share selected entries with others, allowing you to express and communicate your thoughts, stories, or ideas with friends or trusted individuals.
 * **Mood Chart:** Track your mood over time with a built-in mood chart, providing insights into your emotional well-being and patterns.

 ## Installation